metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Export-FirewallRule.md

 ## DESCRIPTION

-Exports firewall rules to a CSV or JSON file.
+Export-FirewallRule exports firewall rules to a CSV or JSON file.
 Only local GPO rules are exported by default.
 CSV files are semicolon separated (Beware!
 Excel is not friendly to CSV files).